stevebeer/openvpn-server/README.md

 Raspberry Pi Model B or later with an ethernet port, an SD or microSD card (depending on the model) with Raspbian installed, a power adapter appropriate to the power needs of your model, and an ethernet cable to connect your Pi to your router or gateway.
-It is recommended that you use a fresh image of Raspbian, but if you don't, be sure to make a backup image of your existing installation before proceeding.
+It is recommended that you use a fresh image of Raspbian Wheezy from https://raspberrypi.org/downloads, but if you don't, be sure to make a backup image of your existing installation before proceeding.
+If you wish to use this script on Raspbian Jessie, use the 'jessie' branch of this script instead of the master branch.
 You will also need to setup your Pi with a static IP address (see either source 1 or 2 at the bottom of this Readme) and have your router forward port 1194 (varies by model & manufacturer; consult your router manufacturer's documentation to do this).
 You should also find your Pi's local IP address on your